verbb/formie/docs/forms/conditions.md

 If a required field is hidden by conditions, Formie stops treating it as required while it is hidden.

 That avoids the common problem of a form being blocked by a field the person cannot even see.

+## Control panel submissions

+When editing a submission in the control panel, Formie can apply the same field and page conditions used on the front end.
+Configure that under **Settings → Submissions** or per form.
+See [Control panel field conditions](/submissions/cp-field-conditions).